 - The District is dependent on state aid.
-State aid increased by \$0.8 million driven primarily by the additional students in the district for FY 2013 and subsequent staff needed for instruction, both of which are partially funded by the state. - The District's net position exceeded liabilities by \$181.2 million at the close of the most recent fiscal year. - The District realized no student growth in FY 2013.
-Student enrollment decreased by 6 students to a total of 26,131 students as of October 1, 2012.
-Property tax revenues increased \$3.2 million or 3.8% primarily as a result of growth in the county and increased prior year collections. - In June of 2006 the public voted to authorize the District to issue \$150 million of general obligation school building bonds for new school construction, land acquisitions, renovation of existing school facilities and related equipment and improvements.
-The District issued \$20 million of general obligation bonds during fiscal year 2013. - The cost of various District construction project underway for the year ended June 30, 2013 are projected at a total cost of \$68 million.
-The largest of those projects are the Hurricane High replacement projected at a total cost of \$34.5 million and the Dixie Middle replacement projected at a total cost of \$24.7 million.
+State aid increased by \$9.1 million driven primarily by the additional students in the district for FY 2014 and subsequent staff needed for instruction, both of which are partially funded by the state.
+The District also received an increase in the WPU, which generated additional funds per student. - The District's net position exceeded liabilities by \$188.1 million at the close of the most recent fiscal year. - The District realized student growth again in FY 2014.
+Student enrollment increased by 968 students to a total of 27,099 students as of October 1, 2013.
+Property tax revenues decreased \$3.9 million or 4.4% primarily as a result of fewer funds needed to meet bond taxation needs. - In June of 2006 the public voted to authorize the District to issue \$150 million of general obligation school building bonds for new school construction, land acquisitions, renovation of existing school facilities and related equipment and improvements.
+The District issued \$20 million of general obligation bonds during fiscal year 2014. - The cost of various District construction projects underway for the year ended June 30, 2014 are projected at a total cost of \$28.8 million.
+The largest of those projects are the Dixie Middle replacement projected at a total cost of \$24.7 million, and the Pine View Middle addition projected at a total cost of \$3.2 million.